-If you know someone who might be lonely, one of the best things to do is to show them that you’re available – call, visit or email them regularly to keep in touch.
+If you know someone who might be lonely, one of the best things you can do is to show them that you’re available.
+Call, visit or email them regularly to keep in touch.
 Loneliness can be tied up with other problems like depression or grief, which may cause people to withdraw and avoid company.
 They may not always be in the mood to talk to you, but don’t give up on them if they don’t visit you or call you in return.
 If they need time alone, try to respect that while letting them know that you’re there when they need you.

 Check how they’re feeling

 Try to talk to them about how they’re feeling, without making them talk about any particular issue.
 It could be that what you see as loneliness has its roots in something else that’s troubling them.
 Our sensitive conversations pages have some suggestions if you’re unsure what to say.